 Eventually the Mughals, battered and thirsty, withdrew.
 All 40 of the deserters died in that battle, as did a large number of Mughal soldiers.
 Mai Bhago was the only Sikh survivor.
 From there, she became bodyguard to the guru.
 She outlived him and later died of old age.
 The Mughal Empire under Aurangzeb’s leadership began a slow decline and petered out over a century later.
 The Sikh religion continues strong to this day.
 Mai Bhago’s spear and gun can still be found in Sikh museums, and her house has been converted into a gurudwara (Sikh place of worship).

 And lastly: although best known by the name Mai Bhago, technically her name, after she converted to the Khalsa, was Mai Bhag Kaur—Kaur being a surname all female Khalsa take, which roughly translates to “princess.”

 - She is depicted here not just wearing the traditional Khalsa clothing, but that of the Nihang, an elite warrior Khalsa sect.
 This outfit includes a variety of bladed weapons (the Guru was known to have five weapons on him at all times), electric blue robes, steel-wrapped turbans, and steel bangles about the wrist.
 I am unsure if she was technically Nihang, but for damn sure she had their spirit.

 - And yes, she is decapitating that guy.
 Follow the trail of dust to see the arc of her sword.
-She has her sword and shield on the same arm, up around her shoulder.
-Realistically, I should have put the shield on her other arm, but hindsight is 20/20.

 - Lastly: the Mughal being beheaded has period-accurate clothing, although his helmet is one of an infantryman and his outfit is that of a cavalryman.
 I wanted to be able to see his face.